iaincollins/structured-data-testing-tool/README.md

 ## Features

 * You can pass in any URL or a file to test.
-* Any schemas found that are supported will be automatically tested.
+* Any schemas found that are supported will be automatically tested (unless otherwise specified).
 * You can optionally pass in specific presets to look for.
-* Presets can also test for non-schema markup (e.g. Twitter, Facebook, App Store tags).
+* Using custom presets with the API you can also easily test for non-schema markup (e.g. Twitter, Facebook, App Store tags…).

 ## Usage